GangaramD/Nexus_on_DigitalOcean/Nexus_docker_conf.md

 	Repository connectors:

 		Http:
-			Tick: 8083 ( Give an port to communicate to docker repo)
+			Tick: 8083 ( Give an port to communicate to docker daemon)

 		Force Basic authentication: